kaitlin31415/HiddenInPlainSight/README.md

 This program allows the user to encrypt/hide text in images and decrypt/uncover text from images.

 ### Dependencies:
-Make sure you have java 8.0 downloaded and set to your path.
+Make sure you have java 8.0 downloaded and your path in command prompt or terminal is set to this folder.
 ## Deployment:

 ### Text-Based